Standing Next to You: Music video

 Directed by Tanu Muino and filmed in Budapest, Jung Kook pursues a "mysterious femme fatale" while "showcasing his dance skills through elaborate choreography" performed at various locations with a group of dancers.
 At the end of the video, Jung Kook and the woman stand face-to-face with each other.

 Live performances

 Jung Kook performed "Standing Next to You" for the first time, accompanied by a live band, at an album release party hosted by iHeartRadio on November 5, 2023, in honor of Golden.
 He gave the premiere US television performance of the song on the November 7 episode of The Tonight Show Starring Jimmy Fallon.
 The following day, the singer performed it during his appearance on the Today Show as part of the program's Citi Concert Series, then again on November 9 during a surprise five-song set presented on the TSX Entertainment stage at Times Square in New York City; the show was announced 30 minutes prior to its start and livestreamed via BTS' channel on YouTube and the Xbox channel on Twitch.

+Covers

+"Standing Next to You" has also been covered by several other artists.
+In February 2024, actor and singer Ahn Hyo-seop covered the song as part of a show in Tokyo.
+In September 2025, singer Ryujin of the girl group Itzy performed the song at the group's fan meeting event.
+In December 2025, the song was covered by Kazuha of the girl group Le Sserafim at the KBS Song Festival.